 - HVAC service manager, $71,176 average salary

 Types of HVAC with the Highest Salaries

-You can specialize for new opportunities within the HVAC industry, and continuing education and certification opportunities help unlock paths to specialist careers with even higher salaries.
+You can specialize for new opportunities within the HVAC industry, and continuing education and certification opportunities offer access to even higher salaries.
 For example, master engineers who can manage projects and design custom HVAC systems could earn six figures annually.
-Larger salaries are also common when you work with advanced equipment like commercial HVAC systems, geothermal heat pumps or radiant in-floor heating.
+Larger salaries are also more common when working with advanced equipment like commercial HVAC systems, geothermal heat pumps or radiant in-floor heating.

 What States Need HVAC Workers the Most

 HVAC technicians are in high demand across the United States, but especially so in states like Florida, California, Texas, New York and Illinois.
 According to hvacclasses.org, these states need the greatest number of HVAC professionals and are experiencing major construction growth.
 Here’s why:

 - California: Wildfires, transportation, energy and utility projects.